 A single strike of the bell marks the end of the final block of zazen.
 Do a half bow and remain on your cushion.

-Hold your sutra book up near your face and chant loudly enough so that you can hear yourself.
+Hold your chant book up near your face and chant loudly enough so that you can hear yourself.
 After “Great Vows for All” the leader rings the inkin bell with a crescendo.
 This is the signal to rise and face the altar.
-The inkin is rung once and everyone does a full prostration.
+The inkin is rung once and everyone does a kneeling prostration.
 Repeat twice more.
 At the next ring of the inkin, bow towards the altar.
 The leader approaches the altar, bows, extinguishes candle, bows and returns.
 At the next ring of the inkin, bow towards the center.